chrisidakwo/devdesign-DS-bootcamp-cohort-1/Week 7 -  Data Handling & Visualization/week-7-tasks.md

 #### Instructions [READ THROUGH]

 1. Create a GitHub account and then a project for submitting take-home exercises for this bootcamp.
 Ensure the project is public.
-2. Follow the instructions after you create the GitHub project to map it to a folder on your laptop.
+2. After you creating the project, follow the instructions (on GitHub) to map the project to a folder on your laptop.
 3. Within the project folder on your laptop, create weekly folders for submission of tasks.
 For example, for the week 7 tasks, you'll create a `Week 7` folder and have your solution for Week 7 tasks in the folder.
 4. Once done with the tasks, push your changes to GitHub and share the URL for the Notebook file.
 Remember, not the GitHub project URL, but the URL for the Jupyter Notebook file.
 5. Use the Google Forms link to send in your submission: https://forms.gle/UQ9PNddiUCgT7dwy5